Switzerland during World War I and World War II: Protecting Power mandates

 In war time each belligerent nation relies on an independent neutral third party to protect its diplomatic interests through "mandates" as specified in international law especially the Hague Conventions of 1899 and 1907.
-In World War II, Switzerland, and to a lesser extent Sweden and the United States, performed these roles for both sides.
+In World War II, Switzerland, and to a lesser extent Sweden and the US, performed these roles for both sides.
 When the US entered the war in late 1941, Switzerland took over its mandates.
-In terms of major roles Swiss diplomats had the mandate to protect Germany's interest in Britain, the United States, Yugoslavia, Turkey, and Dutch Indonesia.
+In terms of major roles Swiss diplomats had the mandate to protect Germany's interest in Britain, the US, Yugoslavia, Turkey, and Dutch Indonesia.
 Switzerland protected British interests in Germany, France, Italy, Hungary, Romania and Japan.
-It protected Vichy France's interests in Britain, the United States, Italy, Egypt and Brazil.
+It protected Vichy France's interests in Britain, the US, Italy, Egypt and Brazil.
 It protected Italy's interest in Egypt and Brazil.
-It protected the United States interest in Germany, France, Italy, Japan, China and Denmark.
-It protected Japan's interest in Britain, the United States, Egypt and Argentina.
+It protected the US interest in Germany, France, Italy, Japan, China and Denmark.
+It protected Japan's interest in Britain, the US, Egypt and Argentina.
 The diplomats arranged travel permissions, helping tens of thousands of people to return to their home countries after being trapped in an enemy nation.
 Swiss diplomats also supervised closed enemy embassies.
 Of special importance was the protection provided prisoners of war, especially the sick and wounded.